-Salt is a natural mineral mostly obtained from two sources.
-Through seawater evaporation and salt mines that are also formed by the evaporation of ancient oceans.
-Salt is available in different types based on its source and method of extraction.
+Salt is a natural mineral mostly obtained from two sources, seawater evaporation and salt mines which are also formed by the evaporation of ancient oceans.
+Salt is available in different types based on its origin and method of extraction.
 Different regions impact the overall mineral composition, color, and characteristics of different salts.

 Some of the most common salts are table salt, sea salt, Himalayan rock salt, black salt, Celtic sea salt, red salt, kosher salt, and lava salt.
 Some of the salts are edible while some are good for skincare and wellness purposes.
 All these salts are primarily a compound of sodium and chloride but also contain different minerals and trace elements.

-Salt is a necessary nutrient in maintaining health.
+Salt is a necessary nutrient to maintain health.
 It is an easy source of required sodium in the human diet.
 Sodium is important for the proper functioning of nerves and muscles.
 It also regulates fluid balance in the human body.
 You will definitely find any type of salt in almost every household.
 Let’s see how salt works in cooking your meals.

 How Does Salt Work?

 Salt not just adds saltiness to the food but also makes the flavor of food more refined and detectable.
 It enhances the flavor of all the other ingredients and makes them tastier.
 There are 5 flavors of food and salt works equally well with all these flavors.